mindspore-ai/docs/docs/api_cpp/source_en/session.md

 - Parameters

-    - `buf`: The buffer to Export into.
-If equal to nullptr, buf will be allocated.
+    - `buf`: The buffer to be exported into.
+If equal to nullptr, `buf` will be allocated.

-    - `len`: Size of the pre-allocated buffer, and returned size of the exported buffer.
+    - `len`: Size of the pre-allocated buffer, and the returned size of the exported buffer.

 - Returns